yannbecker/DTU_DS_PROJECT_69/REAMDE.md

 ## Graph clustering
 **Algorithm**
 - First, the closest article to the query is detected from the reference database using other methods. (we can possibly use a list of closest articles to the query)
-- Consider the community of the closest article and find the most and output the most quoted article in it.
+- Consider the community of the closest article and output the most quoted article in it.